FAQ’s

 It is a requirement in the Regulations that the safety assessment needs to contain a consideration of the packaging, (in Annex 1 of the Regulation it states: “The relevant characteristics of packaging material, in particular purity and stability”).

 If you want to change your packaging in the future you need to consider whether there will be an impact on the safety assessment.
 If the proposed change was e.g. from one type of glass bottle, to a differently shaped glass bottle, the impact would be negligible and you could record the change in your own documentation.
-If you are changing from one type of polymer / plastic to another, I would suggest you need to have a chat with your safety assessor about what might need to be done.
+If you are changing from one type of polymer / plastic to another, you need to have a chat with your safety assessor about what might need to be done.

 In our experience, all but the largest packaging suppliers can’t provide information on potential trace impurities, leachables, migration from the packaging etc for cosmetics.
 However food contact materials have had to comply with their own regulations for a long time and we consider compliance with these regulations to be sufficient for cosmetics.